skript3420/MountAndBladeTD/README.md

 ## 🎮 Overview

-**Gothic Tower Defense** is a multiplayer modification that converts Mount & Blade: Warband into a Invasiion like cooperative PvE tower defense game.
-Players spawn as Ranged Troops and must work together to eliminate 20 waves of AI-controlled bots while defending King Harlaus.
+**Gothic Tower Defense** is a multiplayer modification that converts Mount & Blade: Warband into a Invasion like cooperative PvE tower defense game.
+Players spawn as ranged troops and must work together to eliminate 20 waves of AI-controlled bots while defending King Harlaus.

 The mod features:
 - **Progressive difficulty** through 20 bot waves